-Please Note: This dataset is retired and will not be maintained in the future.
-However, this dataset is displayed for archive purposes and may not reflect the most updated information.
+Please Note: This dataset is retired, and is displayed for archive purposes only, and may not reflect the most updated information.

 GHRSST Level 2P Global Subskin Sea Surface Temperature from the Tropical Rainfall Mapping Mission (TRMM) Microwave Imager (TMI)